alisihab/OpenZaakBrug/docs/deployment/README.md

-# OpenZaakBrug deployment Instructions
+# Open ZaakBrug deployment Instructions

 ## Commit/PR-CI

-In the OpenZaakBrug repository we use github actions for the ci/cd.
+In the Open ZaakBrug repository we use github actions for the ci/cd.
 First of all the CI tool will build the application and run the unit tests.
-Afterwards, it will start the application in docker container(this step might be redundant however we had some problems in the past that the application was not working properly in docker container) Just to see that the OZB performs well in docker container ci tool(using curl) will ask OZB to generate zaak identification.
+Afterwards, it will start the application in docker container (this step might be redundant however we had some problems in the past that the application was not working properly in docker container) Just to see that the OZB performs well in docker container, ci tool (using curl) will ask OZB to generate zaak identification.
 Then, if the CI tool is triggered for a commit to the master it will create a docker image and push it to docker hub.
 (https://hub.docker.com/repository/docker/openzaakbrug/openzaakbrug)